flectra-hq/flectra/doc/reference/module.rst

     * `Other proprietary`

 ``category`` (``str``, default: ``Uncategorized``)
-    classification category within Flectra, rough business domain for the module.
+    classification category within Odoo, rough business domain for the module.

     Although using `existing categories`_ is recommended, the field is freeform and unknown categories are created on-the-fly.
 Category